cullingsj/Portfolio/README.md

-\textbf{Welcome to the online portfolio for Josh Cullings.}
+Welcome to the online portfolio for Josh Cullings.